ayaka14732/ChatGPTAPIFree/README.md

 ## Host Your Own Instance

-If you'd like to run your own instance of the ChatGPT API Free project, you can easily do so by following these steps:
+If you'd like to run your own instance of ChatGPT API Free, you can easily do so by following these steps:

 ### Setup OpenAI